mitgobla/hangman442/README.md

 1. Navigate to the cloned repository with `cd`
 2. Run milestone_3 with `python milestone_3.py`
 3. It will ask you for input.
 If your guess is in the random word, you will see "Good Guess!"

+## Milestone 4

+In a terminal:

+1. Navigate to the cloned repository with `cd`
+2. Run milestone_4 with `python milestone_4.py`
+3. Try taking a guess at a letter in the word.
+4. You will lose a life if you incorrectly guess a letter in the word.

+# License

+MIT license.
+See `LICENSE` for information.